 S.P.D. was one of my favorite seasons for a number of reasons, and a great deal of it had to do with the look.
 While the visors are a bit too stretched across the helmet for my liking, everything from the neck down absolutely works.
 The asymmetrical design actually makes sense here (with one side reserved for their police badges and labels and whatnot) and their number leading to an all-black arm is so damn cool looking.
 The series has never made this kind of design choice before, so it really sticks out from the other seasons.
 It’s uniform, yet flashy.

 4. Power Rangers Time Force

 Time Force was another favorite of mine.
 Combining the simplicity I love, with the gaudy look of the original, the Time Force suits were a great uniform for the team.
-I’m not sure how any of the suit actors actually saw thing out of the colored visors, but I didn’t care.
+I’m not sure how any of the suit actors actually saw things out of the colored visors, but I didn’t care.
 These suits are great and the visors (meant to resemble clock hands) are an inspired choice.
-The only thing I never really liked was the Quantum Ranger’s closely resembling Red, but it made sense story wise (a company developed their own Ranger tech based on Time Force).
+The only thing I never really liked was the Quantum Ranger’s closely resembling Red, but it made sense story-wise (a company developed their own Ranger tech based on Time Force).
 I think limited the white to the should up is what makes it work overall.
 It was fluid to see in action.

 3. Power Rangers Samurai